MudassirCFD/Supersonic_Diamond_Airfoil_CFD_Mach_2p5/README.md

 This triggered a wider investigation of the numerical setup rather than simply extending the run further.

-## 7. Increasing the modelling fidelity: wall-resolved SA-RANS

-The Euler branch establishes the inviscid shock-expansion reference, but it cannot represent skin friction, boundary-layer development or viscous interaction with the pressure field.

-The same Mach 2.5, `α = 5°` diamond configuration is therefore being investigated using compressible wall-resolved RANS in OpenFOAM with the Spalart-Allmaras turbulence model [7].

-The investigation was extended beyond solver convergence alone.
-Domain sensitivity, mass conservation, numerical settings and mesh quality were examined separately, which ultimately led to a redesign of the RANS meshing strategy before any production result was accepted.
+### 7.2 Why the original H-grid was abandoned

+The convergence issue was not traced to domain size or mass conservation, so the mesh itself was examined in more detail.

+The structured H-grid showed a broad determinant-quality problem rather than a small number of isolated bad cells.
+More than `23%` of the D1 medium grid fell below the adopted determinant threshold.

+The low-quality cells followed the global structured mapping from the wall towards the far field, showing that the near-wall resolution was being propagated too aggressively through the complete domain.

+Two further structured `blockMesh` redesigns were tested, but both retained or worsened the same underlying problem.

+The H-grid strategy was therefore abandoned rather than refined further.

-> **The RANS stage is treated as a verification problem in its own right rather than as a direct extension of the Euler solution.**
+> **The problem was treated as a topology issue, not simply as a lack of cells.**

 ### 7.3 Transition to a hybrid Gmsh topology